A product

 How I work

-A structured review of an AI-assisted or early-stage codebase.
-Security, scalability, maintainability, and exactly what has to change before real users touch it.
+A one-to-two-week review of an AI-assisted or early-stage codebase, covering security, scalability, and maintainability.
+You receive ranked findings and a concrete remediation plan before real users depend on it.

 Tell me